rguides

 # progress bars for large files, no stringAsFactors

-Pipeline Readability
+Pipeline readability

-The pipe operator (%>% or |>) transforms how you write R code:
+Once your data is loaded, the pipe operator (%>% or |>) transforms how you chain operations together:

 # Chain operations without creating intermediate objects